pjvf17/sudoku/ideas.md

 - [ ] Show moves (toggle)
   - [ ] By person
 - [ ] Color numbers by who put them in
+- [ ] Update peers when number put in
+  - [ ] Update them properly if it's then taken out

 ### Serverside and Stability